gsudre/lab_notes/207-traditional_covariates_DTU.md

 And I added all annotations I wanted.
 Now, it's just a matter of running the rest of the analysis.

+I had to remove the stageR bit because I was getting some weird errors.
+I can always recalculate it later.

 Let's run both combinations.
 First, no BBB:

 ```r